Whenever we think back to the days spent in Lisbon while we lived there for a year, a stream of memories and impressions rushes through our heads.

-You’ll surely meet the most alternative locals there but also real hippies, travelers and nice people who are always up for a good talk.
-Apart from vegan/vegetarian food, you can make your own pizza.
+RDA is a meeting point for alternative locals, real hippies, travelers and open-minded people who are always up for a good talk.
+Apart from vegan/vegetarian food, you have the choice to make your own pizza.

-Consider that it’s self-service, that means: don’t forget to clean your plate.
+Consider that it’s self-service, that means: don’t forget to clean your plate after you finished.

-Whenever friends and people I meet ask me which is my all-time travel destination in Europe, a smile is flitting on my face and I unconsciously have to squint my eyes at my boyfriend.
+Whenever friends and people we encounter ask us which is our all-time favorite travel destination in Europe, a smile is flitting across our faces and our eyes meet.

-“This one place”, I answer, “I would always return, no matter how many times I hit there in the past.”
+“This one place”, we answer at the same time, “I would always return, no matter how many times I hit it in the past.”

-My eyes begin to sparkle and deep in my heart I feel this stitch that reminds me of an unforgettable summer.
+Our eyes begin to sparkle and deep in our hearts we feel this stitch that reminds us of an unforgettable summer.